lingualdev/i18n-check/README.md

 );
 ```

-Additionally the `options` enable to also define which checks should run via the `checks` property, f.e. if you only want to check for missing or invalid keys only.
+Additionally the `options` object enables to also define which checks should run via the `checks` property, f.e. if you only want to check for missing or invalid keys only.

 ```ts
 import { checkTranslations } from "@lingual/i18n-check";